enketo/enketo/README.md

 # Enketo

-This is the Enketo web forms monorepo.
+This is the OpenClinica fork of the Enketo web forms monorepo.
 Enketo is an open source project that produces web form software for the [ODK ecosystem](https://getodk.org).

 ## Packages